tldr-pages/tldr/pages/common/stressapptest.md

 `stressapptest -M {{memory}}`

-- Test memory as well as I/O to the given file:
+- Test memory as well as I/O for the given file:

 `stressapptest -M {{memory}} -f {{path/to/file}}`